Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 4.
 The Master’s Affairs Chair term shall begin after the October ASGC Meeting and end April 30th, or until September of the following year, if the Chair is still an active student in GSAS.

 Section 5.
-Only graduate students from departments in good standing and whom will be registered as a student for the entire term shall be considered for officer election to the Executive Board.
+Only graduate students from active departments and whom will be registered as a student for the entire term shall be considered for officer election to the Executive Board.